MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 9. In the **To** line enter your personal or other third-party email address that is not in the tenant domain.
 Enter **Secret Message** to the subject line and **My super-secret message.** to the body.

 10. From the top pane, select **Encrypt** to encrypt the message.
-Once you've successfully encrypted the message you should see a notice that says something like "...This message is encrypted."
+Once you've successfully encrypted the message, you should see a notice that says something like "...This message is encrypted."

 11. Select **Send** to send the message.

 12. Sign in to your personal email account and open the message from Lynne Robbins.
 If you sent this email to a Microsoft account (like @outlook.com) the encryption may be processed automatically and you will see the message.
-If you sent the email to another email service (like @google.com) you may have to perform the next steps to process the encryption and read the message.
+If you sent the email to another email service (like @google.com), you may have to perform the next steps to process the encryption and read the message.

 13. Select **Read the message**.